 Whether this will be worth the fee will again come down to your circumstances; a personal account may be fine for a small, start-up, freelance situation, but won’t be suitable for a more complex business.

-One of the banes of small businesses is trying to get larger corporations and other clients to pay their bills on time.
+Probably the biggest bane of a freelancer’s life is trying to get larger corporations and even small clients to pay their bills on time.

 There’s no simple answer to this, but the best advice we can give is to be clear and organised with your invoices ‒ both when they’re initially filed and when you follow them up ‒ and to keep copies of your correspondence with your clients.